avanwinkle/mpf-asset-manager/README.md

 > but does not write or delete any files.

 **3. Set media source folder**
-> Set or change the folder containing the Mass Effect 2 extracted audio
+> Sets or changes the folder containing the source media assets.
-> files.

 **4. Refresh configs and files**
 > Reloads the MPF modes and configurations.
-Useful if Sound Manager is
+Useful if Asset Manager is
-> kept running while config changes are saved.
+> kept running while config files are changed.

 **5. Clear cached media source tree**
 > Refreshes the source media files.
 For performance reasons, the source
 > asset folder tree is cached.
 If any source assets are moved, renamed,
 > or added, a refresh may be necessary.

-*Note: On startup, Sound Manager will log whether it's referencing cached asset files or building a new cache.*
+*Note: On startup, MPF Asset Manager will log whether it's referencing cached asset files or building a new cache.*

 Command Line Mode